 Administration of medications during school hours is discouraged unless a physician determines that a student's health needs require them to be given while at school.
 Medication must be transported to and from school by the parent/guardian or a responsible adult designated by the parent/guardian.
 SCSD has a "Zero Tolerance" drug policy.
 Don't put your child at risk of disciplinary action!
 As the parent/guardian, you can avoid potential problems for your child.
 Don't send any medications to school with your child.
 Remember, even over the counter medications, such as Tylenol and Advil, are considered drugs.
-Instructions on using medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner or as described on the medication container provided by the pharmacist and/or the Florida licensed prescribing healthcare practitioner Administration Form completed and signed by the student's parent/guardian and the Florida licensed prescribing healthcare practitioner (form is available online on the Student Services webpage at www.suwannee.k12.fl.us).
-A separate Authorization for Medication Form must be completed for each medication that must be given during school hours because of the possibility of an allergic or adverse reaction.
+Instructions on using medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner on the medication container provided by the pharmacist and/or the Florida licensed prescribing healthcare practitioner.
+All medications shall be delivered to the school office or health clinic with the Authorization for Medication Administration Form completed and signed by the student's parent/guardian and the Florida licensed prescribing healthcare practitioner (form is available online on the Student Services webpage at www.suwannee.k12.fl.us).
+A separate Authorization for Medication Administration Form must be completed for each medication that must be given during school hours or school sponsored activities.
+First dosage of any new medication shall not be administered during school hours because of the possibility of an allergic or adverse reaction.

 - Only medication in its ORIGINAL container from the store or pharmacy will be accepted. - All medications being received at school must be counted with the parent/adult delivering the medication and a school health staff and/or a school employee who is receiving the medication.
-Verification of the count shall be made, in writing, on the medication administration log notes by the person delivering the medication(s) and the person receiving the medication(s). - The school can accept no more than a 30-day supply of prescription medications. - No medications, prescription or non-prescription, with an expired prescription date or that is past the manufacturer's expiration date will be administered at school or during school sponsored activities. - The medication in the bottle must match the label, match the student's name, match the authorization form, and have a current prescription label (within the past 30 days for controlled substances and antibiotics; within the past 12 months for other prescribed medications) on the bottle (if it is a prescribed medication). - Prescription labels shall not be altered with handwriting by a parent, school staff, or school health staff. - A new prescription bottle with correct labeling is required for any dosage and/or time changes. - The school cannot alter dosages without a new Authorization for Medication Administration Form completed by the parent/guardian and the Florida prescribing healthcare practitioner. - Unused medication should be retrieved from the school/office within one week after medication is discontinued or by the end of the last student school day of the current school year.
+Verification of the count shall be made, in writing, on the medication administration log notes by the person delivering the medication(s) and the person receiving the medication(s).

+- The school can accept no more than a 30-day supply of prescription medications. - No medications, prescription or non-prescription, with an expired prescription date or that is past the manufacturer's expiration date will be administered at school or during school sponsored activities. - The medication in the bottle must match the label, match the student's name, match the authorization form, and have a current prescription label (within the past 30 days for controlled substances and antibiotics; within the past 12 months for other prescribed medications) on the bottle (if it is a prescribed medication). - Prescription labels shall not be altered with handwriting by a parent, school staff, or school health staff. - A new prescription bottle with correct labeling is required for any dosage and/or time changes. - The school cannot alter dosages without a new Authorization for Medication Administration Form completed by the parent/guardian and the Florida prescribing healthcare practitioner. - Unused medication should be retrieved from the school/office within one week after medication is discontinued or by the end of the last student school day of the current school year.
 Otherwise, the school will dispose of the medication.